 “Even infants on a liquid diet can get constipated,” she said.
 “Poop should always be relatively soft.
 It should not be pellets or formed stool like you’d see with older kids or adults.”

 If you think your infant may be constipated, contact your pediatrician.
-In the meantime, Dr. Raizman offers 3 tips to help relieve his discomfort and get things moving.
+In the meantime, Dr. Raizman offers some suggestions to get things moving.

 Lay your baby down on his back.
 Place your fingertips just below his belly button and massage gently in a clockwise, circular motion for 1 minute or so.
 Then, hold his ankles and gently press one leg at a time against his chest in a bicycle motion, holding for a few seconds.